 |Michael’s Bar & Grill||314-644-2240||Greek||Maplewood|

 European cuisine is a term that applies to any foods found in the Western hemisphere, but excluding the Americas.
 Typically the cuisine is referred to as Continental Cuisine, especially when referring to UK meals.
-It’s also important to understand that because European culture greatly varies from one country to the next, the food can be widely different across borders.
+European culture greatly varies from one country to the next.
+Therefore, the food can be widely different across borders.

 European Food at St. Louis Restaurants

 Breakfast: European breakfasts can be influenced by American cuisine but are much more likely to be simple repasts composed of bread.
-Condiments can include a chocolate paste, sprinkles, butter, eggs, a type of bacon similar to Canadian Bacon, luncheon meat, boiled eggs, and salads which are typically reserved for lunch and dinner in American cuisine.
+Condiments can include a chocolate paste, sprinkles, butter, eggs, a type of bacon similar to Canadian Bacon, luncheon meat, and boiled eggs.
+Salads are typically reserved for lunch and dinner in American cuisine.
 Many areas, especially the UK, fully incorporate familiar food items including pancakes, crepes, French or Egg Toast, eggs, beans, bacon of either American or European varieties.
 Coffee however is not normally served with breakfast.

 Lunch: Lunch is often an extension of breakfast which can be quite late.
-Lunch is normally composed of bread, sandwiches, pie, cake, or other sweets.
-Many European countries also serve soup, while in areas including Greece and Turkey, lunch is more likely to include a selection of fresh and raw fruits, vegetables and cheese.
+This meal is normally composed of bread, sandwiches, pie, cake, or other sweets.
+Many European countries also serve soup.
+In areas including Greece and Turkey, lunch is more likely to include a selection of fresh and raw fruits, vegetables and cheese.

 European Restaurant St. Louis

-Dinner/Supper : Dinner or supper is typically the last meal of the day and will be served between 5 and 8 o’clock.
+Dinner/Supper : Dinner or supper is typically the last meal of the day.
+Normally it is served between 5 and 8 o’clock.
 Like American cuisine, dinner dishes often rely heavily on meat, potatoes and vegetables.
 Typical dishes include stews such as Hungarian Goulash, Irish Stew, Ukrainian Borscht, or Serbian Duvect.
-Winter dishes are typically heavier than summer ones, consisting of more meat and potatoes while summer dishes are usually lighter, fresher and feature more fresh vegetables and salads.
-Some countries, such as the Netherlands, often serve a variety of salads with every meal, and even incorporate greens such as spinach or broccoli into typical whipped or mashed potatoes.
+Winter dishes are typically heavier than summer ones, consisting of more meat and potatoes.
+Summer dishes are usually lighter, fresher and feature more fresh vegetables and salads.
+Some countries, such as the Netherlands, often serve a variety of salads with every meal.
+In fact, they even incorporate greens such as spinach or broccoli into typical whipped or mashed potatoes.
 The French Croquette is a worldwide favorite with the Dutch version, the Kroket usually considered to be tastier.

 Desserts: Desserts are quite commonly served in Europe about an hour or two after dinner.
 Most of the time, deserts are served in small portions and generally come with coffee or strong tea.
 Common deserts include ice cream, whipped cream pie and filled cake, cookies of all kinds, and apple pie.

-European foods do vary across the whole of Europe and something that is considered an everyday menu item in one country might not be available in another.
+European foods do vary across the whole of Europe.
+Therefore, something that is considered an everyday menu item in one country might not be available in another.